 Unlike some other cells or blood components, neutrophils can travel through junctions in the cells that line blood vessel walls and enter into tissues directly.

-In this article, we look at the reasons for high or low neutrophil levels, how doctors can test these levels, and what normal neutrophil levels are for different groups.
+In this article, we look at the reasons for high or low neutrophil levels, how doctors can test these levels, and what typical neutrophil levels are for different groups.

-There are many different reasons why a person may have higher or lower than normal levels of neutrophils in their blood.
+There are many reasons why a person may have higher or lower levels of neutrophils in their blood.

-Having an abnormally high level of neutrophils in the blood is known as neutrophilic leukocytosis, also known as neutrophilia.
+Having an abnormally high level of neutrophils in the blood is called neutrophilic leukocytosis, also known as neutrophilia.

 - some medications, such as corticosteroids, beta-2-agonists, and epinephrine